kpacha/mesos-influxdb-collector/README.md

 # Configuration

-The collector implements the 12 factor app methodology, so it has several ways to be configured: environmental vars, flags & a config file:
+The collector implements the 12 factor app methodology, so it has several ways to be configured: environmental vars, flags and a config file:

 + The config file is where all the defaults should be placed
 + Flags could be used in order to customize the format and the path of the configuration file